aptech/docs/docs/CR-cdir.rst

     :param s: A null string, or a scalar 0.
     :type s: string, or scalar

-    :returns: **dir** (string) - containing the drive and full path name of the current directory on the specified drive.
+    :return dir: containing the drive and full path name of the current directory on the specified drive.

+    :type dir: string

 Remarks
 -------